Palash90/site-assets/target/blogs/iron-learn/iron-learn-8.md

-# Neural Network in Rust and Proof of Universal Approximation Theorem
+# Proving the Universal Approximation Theorem with Rust

 Once I was done with the CUDA Integration in Python, it was time to return to the Rust program.
 I had to replicate the Neural Network into my Rust program.